Aurametrix/Alg/README.md

 + [CoCalc](https://cocalc.com/) created by the SageMath developers

++ [Gradient-Free-Optimizers](https://github.com/SimonBlanke/Gradient-Free-Optimizers) -  a collection of easy to use optimization techniques

 [Web:](WEB/)
 Beautiful Soup is a Python library for pulling data out of HTML and XML files.